 Based on what was stated in the analysis of the text, document, and origin, it was found that such narrations are unreliable and invalid.
-The reason is related to the contradiction between the text of the narrations and documented and definite sources such as the Our'an and narrations, the weakness of the document, and doubts about the validity of some of their sources.
+The reason is related to the contradiction between the text of the narrations and documented and definite sources such as the Qur'an and narrations, the weakness of the document, and doubts about the validity of some of their sources.
 Of course, the invalidity of such narrations does not mean ignoring the absolving of the opponents of the Ahl al-Bayt (AS).
-Rather, what is in question is how one can be both innocent of the enemies (because hatred of the enemies of the Ahl al-Bayt (AS) has been emphasized in many narrations and even considered obligatory) and not harm the unity of the Islamic society.
-And it did not cause division and discord.
+Rather, what is in question is how one can be both innocent of the enemies (because hatred of the enemies of the Ahl al-Bayt (AS) has been emphasized in many narrations and even considered obligatory) and not harm the unity of the division and discord.